 23 February 2021

-The She Leads College Conference taking place on Friday 26 March, is a one-day leadership event for young-woman, non-binary and female-identifying students in years 11 and 12.
+The She Leads College Conference taking place on Friday 26 March, is a one-day leadership event for young women and non-binary students in years 11 and 12.
 This year’s theme ‘Wild’, is about harnessing personal adversity and using it to thrive as leaders in our personal and professional capacities.

 We caught up with our panel facilitator and Ngambri woman, Leah House, to discuss her leadership journey, the importance of strong role models, and the impact of culture on her leadership style.